-Theory: Trajectory Simulation and Quantum Phase
+Theory: Trajectory Evolution and Quantum Phase

 .